 Ruby Vartan was born to Armenian parents in 1979, in Beirut Lebanon.
-At the age of seven she discovered her passion for art, when her kindergarten teacher chose her to illustrate the cover of the graduation invitation.
-She always found painting as the means of expressing herself, having lived the regional and civil wars between 1982 till 1990 she found beauty in art contrasting the chaos she was living in.
-In 1993, she won the first prize in painting from the Armenian Cultural Center, where she started attending academic art courses and developed her talents at Emmagoss Art Center.
-After graduating in Philosophy in 1998, she pursued her passion by specializing in Fine Arts at ALBA (Academie Libanaise des Beaux Arts), from where she received her Master's Degree in 2003.
-She has been exhibiting her artwork in collective exhibitions since 1995.
-In 2008 she moved to the States with her family, and currently resides and works in Glendale, California.
+At the age of seven she discovered her passion for art and started her creative endeavor.
+Surrounded by the different cultures she was exposed to, she adopted painting as the universally coherent language, to express her inner thoughts and emotions.
+Having lived the regional and civil wars of Lebanon between the years of 1982 and 1990 she found refuge and beauty in her art to contrast the chaos she was living in.
+In 1993, at the age of 14, she won the first prize in painting from the Armenian Cultural Center, where she started attending academic art courses and later developed her talents at Emmagoss Art Center.
+After graduating in Philosophy in 1998, she pursued her passion by specializing in Fine Arts at ALBA (Academie Libanaise des Beaux Arts), and received her Master's Degree in 2003, in Lebanon.
+She participated in several collective art exhibitions from 1995 till 2007 in Lebanon.
+In 2008 she moved to the States with her family, where she works and exhibits her paintings.

-I paint about the beauty of change, inspired by my life itself.
+I paint the beauty of change, inspired by my life itself.

-Holding on to my past, and sometimes letting go, I dream of tomorrow...
+Like the butterfly passing through the stages of growth I hold on to my past, or letting it go, I dream of tomorrow...